calebissharp/react-boilerplate/Readme.md

-# live-html
+# react-boilerplate
-An online editor for testing out ideas that you may have.
+An boilerplate for react to get you up and running as quickly as possible.

 ## Getting Started
-Follow these instructions to get live-html running on your local machine.
+Follow these instructions to get it running on your local machine.

+* Clone or fork this repo

 * Install the dependencies from npm
 ```
 npm install